RolfMetzger/OctoBot-Website/README.md

 # cd OctoBot-Website
 php bin/console doctrine:schema:validate
 ```
-If an error occured "could not find driver", enter this commands in a terminal prompt :
+If an error occured "could not find driver", enter this commands in a terminal prompt (and re-enter the command above) :
 ```bash
 sudo apt install php-mysql
 ```